HydrologicEngineeringCenter/WAT_Scripting/README.md

 # WAT_Scripting
 Example Jython scripts for the Scripting Plugin and Time Window Modifier Plugin for HEC-WAT.
+Authors may have been identified to help place scripts in context, but cannot any support in their use.
+These are provided as-is with no warranty, as a reference  for other HEC-WAT users to refer to.
+Code developed by USACE and other federal agency staff is placed into the public domain.

 These scripts are organized by folder and include the HEC-WAT Scripting Plugin or Time Window Modifier alternative and supporting files where available.
-Authors have been identified to help place scripts in context, but cannot garantee any support in their use.

 ## Scripting Plugin Scripts
 A list of the example scripts with brief explanations: